-House Speaker Nancy Pelosi (D-CA) structured passage of the budget resolution – – without a direct vote.
-Instead, she used a “” procedure that deemed the resolution passed once the House adopted debate parameters for separate legislation.
-The House has not yet voted to approve the “hard infrastructure” initiatives under the (Infrastructure Act) that seeks to rebuild roads, bridges, and airports, which the on Aug.
-10.
+House Speaker Nancy Pelosi (D-CA) structured passage of the budget resolution – approved by the Senate on August 11 – without a direct vote.
+Instead, she used a “roll call” procedure that deemed the resolution passed once the House adopted debate parameters for separate legislation.
+The House has not yet voted to approve the “hard infrastructure” initiatives under the Infrastructure Investment and Jobs Act (Infrastructure Act) that seeks to rebuild roads, bridges, and airports, which the Senate passed on August 10.

 The Mechanics of the Budget Resolution